 - Children under 16 are less likely to try e-cigarettes than 16-18 year olds.
 8.5% of 11-15 year olds have tried vaping, compared to 26.7% of 16-18 year olds.

-In short, the majority of users of e-cigarettes and vaping products are adults who are ex-smokers or those actively trying to quite.
-This is exactly who the product is intended for and on the evidence this is who is using the product.
-Public health matters states:
+In short, the majority of users of e-cigarettes and vaping products are adults who are ex-smokers or those actively trying to quit smoking.
+This is exactly who the product is intended for.

 SO WHAT HAPPENS NEXT?